 Either way, you can take beautiful and interesting photos even if you’re just using your phone.

 And the better your photos, the more likely someone is to buy your product.
 It’s that simple.
-All you need (besides awesome products, of course) is a nice background and a few props.

 My one complaint about Instagram?
 You really only have one spot for an external link.
 That’s where Pinterest comes in.

 Pinterest is a super-smart search engine where users search for and share great products to buy.

 It can be HUGE for driving traffic to your Etsy shop or website, especially since you can share pins (with a link) for every product you sell.

 Here are some posts to help you dominate on Pinterest:

 - 6 Ways to Optimize Your Pinterest Profile to Get Found + Make Sales